chihiro-yabuta/predict-dance/README.md

     <td><img src="src/git/exer_limit.gif" width=159></td>
   </tr>
 </table>
-then, you can get result of video prediction.
+you will get result of video prediction.

 ![flowchart](src/git/result.png)

 ## How do I start ?
-you can start to type default Makefile command.
+plz install docker desktop first. after that, you can start to type default Makefile command.
 ```
 make
 ```